Why I am Running for State Representative

 To leave a better legacy, our government needs to think long-term.
 Our leaders need to be focused on the kind of Ohio we are leaving for the future.
 We need to think of legislation in terms of a vision that we have for Ohio’s success in 20-40 years.
 We cannot just focus on what gets us an extra buck today.

 We need to focus on the entire community.
-This means we support public schools, good infrastructure, and investment in technology.
+We need good-paying jobs that our kids and grandkids can be proud to have.
+This means we support public schools, good infrastructure, and investment in technology so businesses grow in Ohio.
 We also need to provide options for our kids to go to college or trade school without mountains of debt.
-We need good-paying jobs that our kids and grand kids can be proud to have.
 We need to think about how our policies impact future generations, and stop short-sighted thinking.

 We must fight for women's rights, and pass equal pay for equal work.
 We must work towards greater respect and compassion for others, and protect our LGBTQ+ communities.